BIT-Studio-3/e420-API/README.md

-# RESTful API For SpaceTraders Project
+# RESTful API based on the SpaceTraders project